 What games have you worked on?

-I've been at Telltale since May 2013 and in that time I've been fortunate to work on The Walking Dead Season 2, Tales from the Borderlands, Minecraft: Story Mode, Minecraft: Story Mode - The Adventure Pass, Batman: The Telltale Series, and my current assignment as the lead writer of Minecraft: Story Mode Season 2, and a few things that unfortunately never came out.
+I was a writer at Telltale from May 2013 - September 2018 and in that time I was fortunate to work on The Walking Dead Season 2, Tales from the Borderlands, Minecraft: Story Mode, Minecraft: Story Mode - The Adventure Pass, Batman: The Telltale Series, Minecraft: Story Mode Season 2, and a few things that unfortunately never came out.
 Since then, I have been lucky to work on projects like Fortnite for Epic Games and a few other things that haven’t been announced yet.

 What do you write besides video games?

-Outside of video games, I primarily write feature films but I've been starting to branch out into TV, comics, and VR experiences.
+Outside of video games, I also write cartoons, feature films and I've been starting to branch out into TV, comics, and VR experiences.
 Most recently, I worked on a cute kids show called Trash Truck for Glen Keane Productions, coming to Netflix in 2020.